Kelvinson/jmkeyes.github.io/_posts/2014-10-10-setting-up-golang-on-debian.md

 I'd also like to create plugins for it, which means diving into a language I've never touched before -- Golang.

-After enabling the Debian "Testing" [repository][debian-testing], installing it was fairly easy:
+After enabling the Debian "Testing" repository installing it was fairly easy:

 {% highlight bash %}
 $ apt-get install golang/testing